lasamflir/nasinsin/nasinSinLonu.md

 * `i jan li toki e tomo wa mi` means "a person talks about my car".
 * `i jan li toki e tomo tawa mi` means "a person talks about a house to me".

-These prepositions are not always enough, the word `pijo` may be used to convert the following phrase followed by `e` into a preposition.
+For easy memorisation and to add an essential missing word to Toki Pona, all five prepositions merge into `pelosatawa`, which means "preposition" as a noun and "is a preposition" as a predicate.
+The prepositions are not always enough, the word `pijo` may be used to convert the following phrase followed by `e` into a preposition.
 For example, `waso tawa pijo ante kute e akesi` means "Birds move visually unlike reptiles."

 # Reforming multiple-li sentences